Can You Tan In The Shade? – Complete Guide

-You might think that you are safe sitting under a tree in the park, escaping the hot sun.
-It makes sense right, if you are directly out of the sun, there is no way you could get a tan.
+It makes sense, right?
+If you are directly out of the sun, there is no way you could get a tan.
 However, this might not actually be the case.

-So can you get a tan in the shade?
 It is entirely possible.
 You don’t actually have to be directly under sunlight to tan, so you can tan while sitting under your beach umbrella in the shade.
 The sun reflecting off of objects in your environment is primarily why you can tan in the shade, although there are other reasons too.

 Why You Can Get a Tan in the Shade

-One of the main reasons you can get a tan in the shade is because the sun is reflecting off of objects in your environment.
-Certain environmental factors such as bright snow or pale beach sand can reflect the sun’s rays to your skin, even while sitting in the shade.
+Certain environmental factors, such as bright snow or pale beach sand, can reflect the sun’s rays to your skin, even while sitting in the shade.

-So while you aren’t directly under the sun, your skin is still being exposed to the harmful ultraviolet rays.
 You might even be sitting near a mirror or some other shiny surface or substance that can reflect the sun onto your skin.

 Whether you can tan in the shade or not also depends on the type of shade you are under.
-While shade does provide some sort of protection from the sun, no shade is safe.
-Some beach umbrellas or tents still let through some UVB rays, which are considered the most harmful to the skin.
+While shade does provide some protection from the sun, no shade is completely safe.

 Is All Shade Equal?

-This is because some UV rays might still be able to pass through the material used in sun-protective items.
-Umbrellas and shade cloths will offer some additional protection and are better than just standing directly in the sun, but you will need to wear sunscreen and protective clothing at the same time.
+Umbrellas and shade cloths will offer some additional protection and are preferable to standing directly in the sun, but you will still need to wear sunscreen and protective clothing simultaneously.

-Always Use Extra Protection
+Always Use Extra sunscreen

-You might skip the sunscreen if you think you will sit in the shade all day, but it is so important to wear sunscreen at all times when heading out into the sun.
-Also, please be sure to actually use a quality sunscreen like this one from Amazon.
-You’ll be amazed what a difference using a quality sunscreen makes.
-If you aren’t a fan of spray-on sunscreens, then check out this lotion with 60 SPF.
+You might skip the sunscreen if you think you will sit in the shade all day, but it’s essential to wear sunscreen at all times when heading out into the sun.

-You might be in the shade and feeling cooler, but the reflected rays can do damage to your skin.
-Some sunscreen will protect your skin from these reflected rays, and you won’t be left with a surprising suntan at the end of the day.
+Some sunscreens will protect your skin from these reflected rays, and you won’t be left with a surprising suntan at the end of the day.

 How to Avoid Sunburn

-Knowing how to avoid being sunburned it one of the most effective ways to preserve the health of your skin.
-The sun can do such severe damage to healthy skin, and there is really no way to reverse the damage once it is done.
+The sun can cause severe damage to healthy skin, and there is no way to reverse it once it has been done.

 Even if you are planning to sit under an umbrella all holiday long, here are a few ways to avoid the burn: